Using a lookup dataset allows you to define the colour of each node in a lookup and reference them in other datasets.

 Generic Colour By Passthrough

-- Create a Lookup table with the same name as the property in the main dataset that you wish to colour by, e.g. Role,
+- Create a Lookup dataset with exactly the same name as the property in the main dataset that you wish to colour by, e.g. Department.

 - In the main dataset, set the property by which you wish to colour like this : -

-- In the Side Panel, set the Colour to the name of the appropriate property, and ensure the 'Passthrough' option is selected.
-Click Apply and the colour will be set to the values set in the corresponding Lookup
+- Set the Colour options so that Column is set to the property you wish to colour by (in this example that's 'Department'), and ensure the 'Passthrough' option is selected.
+Click Apply and the colour of the node icons will be set to the values set in the corresponding Lookup.
+(You may need to click the Refresh button at this point.)

 Colour Pills Method